-Membership revenue is recognised upon the provision of the service to the RCSA's members.
-Where the period of service delivery extends beyond year end, a share of the revenue is recognised as deferred income.
+Membership revenue is recognised upon the provision of the service to the RCSA's members, on a straight line basis.
+Where the period of service delivery extends beyond year end, the portion of the revenue relating to future years is recognised as deferred income at the end of the year.